svgforce/svgforce/README.md

 ## 🚀 Current Status

-SVG Force is actively developed and continuously improved.
+SVG Force is publicly available in **beta** and actively developed.

 Payments and subscription features are being integrated.